Symmetry restoration and quantum Mpemba effect in symmetric random circuits

-Based on the rigorous theoretical analysis and extensive numerical simulations, we have revealed that the subsystem symmetry restoration of the U(1) symmetric circuits depends on the choice of the initial state, which significantly differs from the case of random Haar circuits where the dynamics are agnostic of different initial states.
-Specifically, when choosing a tilted ferromagnetic state with a sufficiently small tilt angle $\theta$ as the initial state, we demonstrate that the late-time entanglement asymmetry remains non-zero in finite-size systems, indicating that the final state remains symmetry broken.
-Conversely, the symmetry can always be restored when the initial state is more U(1) asymmetric with a large tilt angle as long as $\vert A \vert /N <1/2$.
+Based on the rigorous theoretical analysis and extensive numerical simulations, we have revealed that the subsystem symmetry restoration of the U(1)-symmetric circuits depends on initial states, which significantly differs from the case of random Haar circuits where the dynamics are agnostic of different initial states.
+Specifically, when starting from a tilted ferromagnetic state with a sufficiently small tilt angle $\theta$, we demonstrate that the late-time EA remains non-zero in finite-size systems, indicating that the final state remains symmetry broken.
+The persistent symmetry breaking in finite-size systems is a universal feature for U(1) symmetric dynamics~\cite{Note1}.
+Conversely, the symmetry can always be restored when the initial state is more U(1)-asymmetric with a large tilt angle as long as $\vert A \vert /N <1/2$.

-Furthermore, we have also observed the emergence of QME in the entanglement asymmetry dynamics of U(1) symmetric quantum circuits, which is absent in random Haar circuits without symmetry.
-As previously mentioned, symmetry restoration serves as an indicator of thermalization.
-However, the thermalization speed might vary significantly across different charge sectors (see also results for thermalization in U(1) symmetric circuits~\cite{ruianchang, hanzheng}).
-Specifically, charge sectors with larger Hilbert space dimensions tend to thermalize faster.
-Consequently, the symmetry restoration occurs faster when the initial state lives with a larger overlap in the $N/2$ charge sector, i.e., more U(1) asymmetric in terms of tilted ferromagnetic states.
-In sum, the mechanism behind QME is attributed to faster thermalization induced by more asymmetric initial states.
-Of course, this statement strongly relies on the choice of initial states, which is consistent with the observation that QME only occurs for some given sets of initial states.
+More importantly, we have also observed the emergence of QME in the EA dynamics of U(1)-symmetric circuits, which is absent in random Haar circuits without symmetry.
+The emergence of QME in chaotic systems can be understood through the lens of quantum thermalization.
+The thermalization speed varies significantly across different charge sectors~\cite{Note1} (see also results for thermalization in U(1)-symmetric circuits~\cite{chang2024deepthermalizationchargeconservingquantum, li2024efficientquantumpseudorandomnessconservation}).
+Specifically, charge sectors with small Hilbert space dimensions do not obey ETH and thus do not thermalize or thermalize slowly.
+Consequently, symmetry restoration is slow when the subsystem of the initial state has a large overlap with the charge sector of a small dimension.
+Therefore, a QME occurs when the state with a smaller initial EA simultaneously has a larger overlap with the small charge sector resulting in slow thermalization, as in the case of the tilted ferromagnetic state.
+In sum, the mechanism behind QME is attributed to slower thermalization induced by more symmetric initial states.
+We have validated this theoretical understanding with different initial states and internal symmetries.

 \textit{Setup.---} For the U(1) symmetry restoration, inspired by the previous studies~\cite{aresEntanglementAsymmetryProbe2023}, we adopt a tilted ferromagnetic state as the initial state (see more numerical results with different initial states in the SM~\cite{Note1}) defined as